Abdi Ismail Samatar: Career

 Between the late 1980s and early 1990s, Samatar was a lecturer at the University of Iowa.
 He later joined the University of Minnesota's faculty, serving as a professor of geography and chair of the institution's geography department.

-He has authored several books centered on democracy and development in the Horn of Africa and the developing world.
+He has authored several books centered on democracy and development in the Africa.
 In 2000, his non-fiction work An African Miracle was a finalist for the year's Herskovits Prize.

 In Spring 2003, Samatar was the Chair of the Harmonization Committee of the Somali Charter: Somali Reconciliation – Independent Committee.

 In 2013–2014, he also served as the President of the African Studies Association.
 Additionally, he has been a frequent guest or contributor at various international media outlets, including Voice of America, PBS, Al Jazeera, the BBC, Radio France International, Australian Broadcasting Corporation, TV Channel 5 and Somali TV Minneapolis.

 On January 30 he was appointed to leader of the election commission to oversee the integrity of the Somalia presidential elections that were held 8 February 2017.